 A summary of recommendations are:

-- Understanding the importance of a good diet and an exercise plan/routine.
+- Understand the importance of a good diet and an exercise plan/routine.

 - Find out why we are anxious (and examples of this were discussed).